mccright/emerg-call-data-review/README.md

 ### ToDo:
+* Figure out whether it would help debugging to use [pymg](https://github.com/mimseyedi/pymg), a CLI tool that can interpret Python files by the Python interpreter and display the error message in a more readable way if an exception occurs [https://github.com/mimseyedi/pymg](https://github.com/mimseyedi/pymg)
-Experiment with the code at: https://github.com/DataForScience/Timeseries using the notes that I took in the "Times Series Analysis for Everyone: Introduction" class and the content at: https://data4sci.com/timeseries.
+* Experiment with the code at: https://github.com/DataForScience/Timeseries using the notes that I took in the "Times Series Analysis for Everyone: Introduction" class and the content at: https://data4sci.com/timeseries.
-Try writing the scripting so that it can be hosted using Pynecone - "performant, customizable web apps in pure Python."  https://github.com/pynecone-io/pynecone
+* Try writing the scripting so that it can be hosted using Pynecone - "performant, customizable web apps in pure Python."  https://github.com/pynecone-io/pynecone
 >Pynecone is a full-stack Python framework that makes it easy to build and deploy web apps in minutes.
 All the information for getting started can be found in this README.
 However, a more detailed explanation of the following topics can be found on our website:
 https://pynecone.io/docs/getting-started/introduction
 https://pynecone.io/docs/library